Obergefell v. Hodges: Oral argument

 Oral arguments in the case were heard on April 28, 2015.
-The plaintiffs were represented by civil rights lawyer Mary Bonauto and Washington, D.C. lawyer Douglas Hallward-Driemeier.
+The plaintiffs were represented by civil rights lawyer Mary Bonauto, former U.S. Solicitor Ted Olsen and Washington, D.C., lawyer Douglas Hallward-Driemeier.
 U.S. Solicitor General Donald B. Verrilli Jr., representing the United States, also argued for the same-sex couples.
 The states were represented by former Michigan Solicitor General John J. Bursch and Joseph R. Whalen, an associate solicitor general from Tennessee.
 Of the nine justices, all except Clarence Thomas made comments and asked questions, giving clues as to their positions on the Constitution and the future of same-sex marriage.
 While the questions and comments of the justices during oral arguments are an imperfect indicator of their final decisions, the justices appeared sharply divided in their approaches to this issue, splitting as they often do along ideological lines, with Justice Anthony Kennedy being pivotal.
 It was thought Chief Justice John Roberts could be pivotal as well.
 Despite his past views, and his dissent in Windsor, Roberts made comments during oral argument suggesting that the bans in question may constitute sex discrimination.
 In his opinion, however, he argued that same-sex marriage bans were constitutional.

-Opinion of the Court
+Supreme Court decision

 On June 26, 2015, the U.S. Supreme Court held in a 5–4 decision that the Fourteenth Amendment requires all states to grant same-sex marriages and recognize same-sex marriages granted in other states.
 The Court overruled its prior decision in Baker v.
 Nelson, which the Sixth Circuit had invoked as precedent.

 The Obergefell v.
 Hodges decision came on the second anniversary of the United States v.
 Windsor ruling that struck down Section 3 of the Defense of Marriage Act (DOMA), which denied federal recognition to same-sex marriages, as being unconstitutional.
 It also came on the twelfth anniversary of Lawrence v.
 Texas, which struck down sodomy laws in 13 states.
-The Obergefell decision was issued on the second-to-last decision day of the Court's term; and, as late as 9:59 on the morning of the decision, same sex couples were unable to marry in many states.
+The Obergefell decision was issued on the second-to-last decision day of the Court's term.

 The justices' opinions in Obergefell are consistent with their opinions in Windsor which rejected DOMA's recognition of only opposite-sex marriages for certain purposes under federal law.
 In both cases, Justice Kennedy authored the majority opinions and was considered the "swing vote".

 Chief Justice Roberts and Justices Scalia, Thomas, and Alito each wrote a separate dissenting opinion.
 The Chief Justice read part of his dissenting opinion from the bench, his first time doing so since joining the Court in 2005.